-Formative v summative assessment
+Formative v Summative Assessment

-As Garfield (1994) observes "the primary purpose of any student assessment should be to improve student learning" by "enhancing the problem-solving and critical thinking abilities of students" (Montgomery 2002).
+As Berger & Wild (2015c) have found, formative assessment, which seeks to improve student performance mid and post-assessment, by providing continuous and effective feedback, is the most efficient means of augmenting legal education.
+Garfield (1994) observes: "the primary purpose of any student assessment should be to improve student learning" by "enhancing the problem-solving and critical thinking abilities of students" (Montgomery 2002).
 In this regard formative assessment "occurs as part of a progressive learning exercise, and where the main purpose is to facilitate student learning...[Whereas] summative assessment reports on and certifies the "achievement status of a student" (Sadler 1989).
 Authentic assessment naturally incorporates both methods, as two-way interaction between participants/assessor is encouraged and inevitable - formative and summative assessment methods are not mutually exclusive.
 Students are able to you respond to their assessor mid-assessment and make tweaks and minor adjustments to their performance as they familiarise themselves their assessor's demands, personality and character traits.
 This means that the assessment is within a constant formative framework with a summative assessment at the end, followed by a formative assessment when feedback is provided.

-It is this formative-rich, authentically assessed environment which improves student performance in not just ECCAs, but on the law degree and beyond in terms of their employability.
+It is this formative-rich, authentically assessed environment which improves student performance in not just ECCAs, but in academic legal studies, and beyond.
 The student is made to, in effect, constantly review their performance and enter a mind-set which tests 'wicked' competencies such as flexibility, confidence, critical reasoning, psychological evaluation skills, and response skills.
-Interestingly, these are also all skills which help the student who is studying for a paper-based assessment (Knight 2007).
+These are all skills which help the student who is studying for a paper-based assessment (Knight 2007).

-This replicates legal practice which also incorporates both methods: Formative: The legal community relies largely upon self-regulation, education and improvement, to ensure that practitioners provide clients with exemplary service - without which it cannot be said that the system upholds the Rule of Law.
-Inns of Court, the Bar Society, the Solicitors' Regulation Authority et al, require practitioners to develop themselves and others throughout their professional careers.
+This assessment framework replicates legal practice which also incorporates both methods: Formative: The legal community relies largely upon self-regulation, education and improvement, to ensure that practitioners provide clients with exemplary service - without which it cannot be said that the system upholds the Rule of Law.
+Inns of Court, the Bar Society, the SRA et al, require practitioners to develop themselves and others throughout their professional careers.
 The nature of the hierarchical court system and authorship of legal journal articles are a form of peer-led formative assessment of court judgments.
 Summative: The UK legal system is adversarial in nature and demands a 'winner' and a 'loser' in each case.